 In recognition of the integrity of our educational program, the Committee of Bar Examiners of the State Bar of California granted Lincoln Law School of Sacramento accreditation in 1978.
-To become accredited, a law school must establish that its paramount objective is to provide a sound legal education.

 Admission to Practice in California

 Our graduates include more than 10 California Superior Court Judges.